6 tips to help you generate leads with content marketing

 by Woven Agency on Tuesday July 30, 2019 @ 01:02PM

 The promise of content marketing is alluring.
 Shoot a killer video, create a viral piece of social, write a blog that’s shared by everyone from HubSpot to Medium – et voilà, the clients will be beating down your door.

 Whilst content dreams like this do come true, the reality is usually a little different.
 It takes time and skill to execute a content marketing strategy capable of raising brand awareness, attracting more visitors to your website and turning those visitors into regular customers.

-To help you on your way, here are six key tips we’ve learned over the years to get the most out of your content marketing strategy.
+Whatever your marketing strategy, whether it be direct response, email marketing, social media marketing or even inbound marketing, to help you on your way, here are six key tips we’ve learned over the years to get the most out of your content marketing strategy.

 1. Don’t push a sale

 Peter Drucker, esteemed father of management thinking, said: “The aim of marketing is to know and understand the customer so well that the product or service sells itself.”

 Which, as a one-sentence summary of content marketing, pretty much hits the nail on the head.

 The success of your content marketing strategy depends on how well you know your customer – their needs, problems, challenges and ambitions.
 The better you understand them, the better placed you’ll be to provide solutions to their answers and help them succeed.
 And by doing this well, you won’t need to sell yourself because people will already be sold on you.